h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.md

 ---
 id: 75dd1mcxayd7teu781pjfne
-title: Manage Stock Trading With Google Sheets
+title: Measure Stock Trading Performance With Google Sheets
-desc: Manage Stock Trading With Google Sheets
+desc: Measure Stock Trading Performance With Google Sheets
-updated: 1672972225330
+updated: 1672996289708
 created: 1669812452443
 tags:
   - cat.tut
   - topic.investment
 ---
-# Manage Stock Trading With Google Sheets
+# Measure Stock Trading Performance With Google Sheets

 I want to create a spreadsheet to monitor the performance of trading stocks in Vietnam market.

 ## Deliverables

 - Click [here](https://docs.google.com/spreadsheets/d/1CMeBjHsBpL8_txMd6hhwQkfvEhAknmi-rNLycZaXszc/edit?usp=sharing) to access my sample spreadsheet, with sample data and user-defined functions included.
+The custom functions only work with the data structure presented in the sample spreadsheet.
-- Or you can also consult the code of user-defined functions at this [gist](https://gist.github.com/h7b/4fc057be0fff4a5db9fd207c7d156560).
+- Or you can also review separately the code of user-defined functions at this [gist](https://gist.github.com/h7b/4fc057be0fff4a5db9fd207c7d156560).

 ## Project status